 Patients may develop these symptoms for a variety of reasons.
 Some patients have arthritis caused by wear and tear on the shoulder over time.
 Others may have problems related to a sports injury or work accident.
 Patients who have large rotator cuff tears or severe shoulder fractures may also benefit from shoulder replacement surgery.

-If Dr. Rynning feels the patient is a candidate for shoulder replacement surgery after a thorough evaluation, he will review surgical options.
+If our surgeons feels the patient is a candidate for shoulder replacement surgery after a thorough evaluation, he will review surgical options.

 Shoulder Replacement Procedures

-During a shoulder replacement procedure, Dr. Rynning removes the damaged portions of the shoulder and replaces them with implants designed to improve shoulder function.
+During a shoulder replacement procedure, Dr. Rynning or Dr. Allsing will remove the damaged portions of the shoulder and replaces them with implants designed to improve shoulder function.
 There are different surgical procedures available for shoulder replacement, depending on the patient’s needs.

 Total Shoulder Replacement